Difference Between Bruising and Hematoma

 What is Bruise?

-A bruise, also known as a contusion, is a bleeding into the skin brought on by the rupture of tiny blood vessels.
+A bruise, also known as a contusion, is bleeding into the skin brought on by the rupture of tiny blood vessels.
 If there isn’t a breach in the skin, the blood will remain there and stain it.
 Muscles and bones can also bleed when they are bruised.

 When you harm yourself in any way, a bruise results.
 Bruising is frequently caused by slamming against something or falling.
 After having an IV inserted into your arm, bruises are also typical.